2025 Music Reviews

 Jane Remover, Revengeseekerz (2025) C+

 Ever since the release of "Frailty" (using the pseudonym "Dltzk") I've been closely following what Jersey Jane's been doing and for this LP - which even includes Danny Brown as a guest! - I like the messy and noisy nature of it even though it's a bit more cluttered than necessary, and Jane relies too much on the auto-tune/vocal distortion.
-Still, it's a record that demands your attention - it literally wrings your neck - and I expect future efforts to be even further refined: after all, Ms. Remover is still a precocious 21-year-old.
+Still, it's a record that demands your attention - it literally wrings your neck - and I expect future efforts to be even further refined: after all, Ms. Remover is a precocious 21-year-old.

 Japanese Breakfast, For Melancholy Brunettes (& Sad Women) (2025) C-